calvuzs3/QDue/app/src/main/java/net/calvuz/qdue/quattrodue/utils/README.md

 Graceful fallbacks when API is unavailable
 JSON validation with safe parsing
 Local cache backup when network fails
-Default shift creation as last resort
+Default workScheduleShift creation as last resort

 🔧 Key Benefits